ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_qg_youngs_modulus.rst

 viscosity can be derived from channel width, flow rate, and temperature.
 In some RT-DC setups, the chip temperature is recorded during the measurement.
-For instance, in :numref:`qg_emodulus_config`, the average chip temperature of 22.5°C from the [setup] meta data section is used.
+For instance, in :numref:`qg_emodulus_config`, the average chip temperature of 22.5°C from the [setup] metadata section is used.
 The value of the resulting viscosity is shown below.
 If the chip temperature is recorded for each event, then the user may select the *From feature* option (:numref:`qg_emodulus_feature`).
 In this case,